This content was last reviewed 24 September 2020.

-As part of England’s response to COVID-19, the government is implementing NHS Test and Trace to control the spread of the virus.
-With effective contact tracing and guidance, it aims to help hospitality, leisure and close contact businesses safely reopen from 4 July.
+As part of England’s response to COVID-19, the Government implemented NHS Test and Trace to help control the spread of the virus.

 We answer your questions about which businesses are affected, what data you need to collect and how you can stay compliant with GDPR.